Hendrix-CS/csci235/projects/Vision2.md

 two different areas.
 Examples:
 * A hallway
 * A room strewn with obstacles

+Note that PID control might not be sufficient by itself for the task.
+If the robot gets too close to an obstacle, it may be necessary to undertake more extreme adjustments than the relatively gentle adjustments of the PID controller.
+The above code example is a guideline as to how to create the controller.
+Feel free to modify it extensively for your own purposes.

 <!--
 The robot should continue to seek open space as it drives around until it arrives